How Many Expats Live in Indonesia?

 In 2004, immigration figures showed just under 1,500 expatriates living in Bandung.

-Our thanks to Tupairoy for his posting on the Expat Forum which initiated this article.
+Our thanks to Tupairoy for his posting on the Expat Forum (and the many inquiries we receive at www.expat.or.id) which helped to initiate this article.